 CEJA Stretch Code

 Illinois Public Act 102-0662 (Climate and Equitable Jobs Act, or CEJA), passed in September 2021, directed the Illinois Capital Development Board (CDB), which manages the state building energy code adoption process, to create a residential and commercial stretch energy code that can be adopted by individual municipalities.
-Once formally adopted by a municipality, the stretch code would take the place of the state energy code and newly establish the minimum energy efficiency requirements for new construction, additions, and major renovations.
-In those communities.
+Once formally adopted by a municipality, the stretch code would take the place of the state energy code and newly establish the minimum energy efficiency requirements for new construction, additions, and major renovations in those communities.

 The CEJA stretch code, which will be available for adoption no later than January 1, 2024, is now currently one option for municipalities to consider for adoption.
 While the CEJA stretch code provides a model stretch code for municipalities to consider, the legislation does not require that a municipality adopt the stretch code and then enforce its compliance.
 Previously, Illinois municipalities could have adopted their own version of above-code energy conservation measures for commercial buildings, but no municipality has done so as of June 2022.
 Utilities’ efforts can influence local stretch code adoption and provide support of the CEJA stretch code.
 CEJA also maintains the previous statute that Chicago can choose to adopt any energy conservation code (for both commercial and residential buildings), as long as it is at least as efficient as the state energy code.